Stoat

-Introduced into New Zealand in the late 19th century to control rabbits, the stoat has had a devastating effect on native bird populations.
-It was nominated as one of the world's top 100 "worst invaders".
+The name ermine (/ˈɜːrmɪn/) is used especially in its pure white winter coat of the stoat or its fur.
 Ermine fur was used in the 15th century by Catholic monarchs, who sometimes used it as the mozzetta cape.
 It has long been used on the ceremonial robes of members of the United Kingdom House of Lords.
 It was also used in capes on images such as the Infant Jesus of Prague.

+The stoat was introduced into New Zealand in the late 19th century to control rabbits.
+However, they have had a devastating effect on native bird populations; as such, the species was nominated as one of the world's top 100 "worst invaders".

 Etymology

 The root word for "stoat" is likely either the Dutch word stout ("bold") or the Gothic word 𐍃𐍄𐌰𐌿𐍄𐌰𐌽 (stautan, "to push").
 According to John Guillim, in his Display of Heraldrie, the word "ermine" is likely derived from Armenia, the nation where it was thought the species originated, though other authors have linked it to the Norman French from the Teutonic harmin (Anglo-Saxon hearma).
 This seems to come from the Lithuanian word šarmu.
-In Ireland (where the least weasel does not occur), the stoat is referred to as a weasel, while in North America it is called a short-tailed weasel.
+In North America it is called a short-tailed weasel.
 A male stoat is called a dog, hob, or jack, while a female is called a jill.
 The collective noun for stoats is either gang or pack.

 Taxonomy

-Formerly considered a single species with a very wide circumpolar range, a 2021 study split M. erminea into 3 species: M. erminea sensu stricto (Eurasia and northern North America), M. richardsonii (most of North America), and M. haidarum (several islands off the Pacific Northwest coast).
+Formerly considered a single species with a very wide circumpolar range, a 2021 study split M. erminea into three species: M. erminea sensu stricto (Eurasia and northern North America), M. richardsonii (most of North America), and M. haidarum (several islands off the Pacific Northwest coast).